jossTripoli/peckingOrder/README.md

 ## [Random Map](https://www.lehigh.edu/~jct324/randomMapWebGL/)

-I then tried using a bias random method to ensure more land than water, but it still was too chaotic.
+I then tried using a bias random method to ensure more land than water was generated, but it still was too chaotic.
 That's when I discovered Perlin noise which is an algorithm that uses a pseudo-random sequence of values to generate a coherent pattern that mimics natural terrain features like hills and valleys.
 This method allowed me to create more diverse and interesting maps with a good balance of land, water, and mountain making the game much more enjoyable and replayable.

 ## [Perlin Noise Map](https://www.lehigh.edu/~jct324/perlinWorld/)